What is it like to move to and live in Chiang Mai?

 I just spent a few weeks traveling in Thailand and one of my favorite places was Chiang Mai.

 Chiang Mai is a popular city for both digital nomads and expats from all over the world.
 Some spend a few months here, others decide to retire here.
-But what is it really like to move to and to live in Chiang Mai?

 In this Ask an Expat series I interview people living all over the world but outside of their home country.
 I try to help paint an honest picture of the ups and downs of life abroad.
 In the interview, the expat shares tips for anyone thinking about moving abroad and information about what to see and do in the city, town or country the expat now calls home.